diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/xtb.md

 ## Using the xTB container for parallel runs

-xTB mainly uses shared-memory parallelization.
+xTB uses shared-memory parallelization.
 In practice, this means that one usually controls the number of CPU threads with OpenMP-related environment variables.

 For example, to run xTB using 4 OpenMP threads: